Fluid Intelligence vs Crystallised Intelligence: What

 Fluid intelligence is the mental capacity to deal with new challenges and solve problems without prior knowledge.
 It's a facet of intellectual abilities central to reasoning, pattern recognition, and abstract thinking.
-This type of intelligence is independent of learning and experience, distinguishing itself from crystallized intelligence, which is built through learning and cultural influences.
+This type of intelligence is independent of flow state in learning: csikszentmihalyi's theory and experience, distinguishing itself from crystallized intelligence, which is built through learning and cultural influences.

 What does the research say?
 Cattell (1963) distinguished fluid intelligence (gf) from crystallised intelligence (gc), finding that gf peaks around age 20-25 while gc continues increasing into late adulthood.
 Jaeggi et al. (2008) controversially claimed working memory training could increase fluid intelligence, though subsequent meta-analyses (Melby-Lervag & Hulme, 2013) found limited transfer.
 Hattie (2009) notes that prior achievement (largely gc) predicts future outcomes at d = 0.67, while Deary et al. (2007) found IQ at age 11 predicts exam results at age 16 with r = 0.81.